Composer0/Music-Maker/README.md

 # BeatMaker
 Music beat maker project.
 Created with Dev Ed Tutorial with slight modifications.
 Will be further enhanced over time.

+Project is responsive but is not meant to work on devices smaller than a tablet at this time.
+For best user experience please use a tablet or PC.

 Features to be added.

 Will be linked with bubbles app through the implementation of sidebar navigation menu.